How and when to place an order?

 How much does preservation cost?

 The cost is based on the type and size of the display that you select.
 The price includes the pre-treating, freezing, freeze-drying, post-treating, display, standard mat, design work and sealing the display.
 We offer a wide range of display options with varying sizes and styles.
-The cost for a bridal bouquet will begin at $250+tax for a tabletop display, $325+tax for a shadowbox and goes up from there.
+There is a $300 minimum for bridal bouquet preservation.
+We have many options to choose from- shadowboxes, tabletop displays, resin displays and jewelry.
 There are several choices under $500 plus sales tax and also can go higher based on the frame and size of display choosen.
 At the time of delivery, it will be ready to display and cherish for years to come.
 Photos, invitations, announcements or other mementos can be incorporated to truly make your keepsake something to cherish for a lifetime.
 Mementos are included at no charge.
 The boutinerre, if desired, will be preserved at no charge.
 Engraved name plates are available for an additional charge.

 At the time the display choice is made, half of the remainder of the total is due.
 When the display is picked up, the balance is due.
-Personal checks, cash, MasterCard and Visa are accepted.
+Personal checks, cash, MasterCard, Visa, Discover, American express, Zelle and Venmo are accepted.

 Do preserved flowers require any special care?